sftpplus/sftpplus-docs/docs/developer/python-api-event-handler.rst

 Introduction
 ------------

 SFTPPlus allows developers to write custom event handlers using the Python programming language.

-The handlers are execute in separate independent processes / CPU cores, without shared memory.
+The handlers are executed in separate independent processes / CPU cores, **without shared memory**.
-This is why the `handle()` method of the extension needs to be a `@staticmethod` and always received the configuration.
+This is why the `handle()` method of the extension needs to be a `@staticmethod` and always receives the configuration.

 The handler is initialized multiple time.
 One instance is created in the main process and extra instances are created for each CPU.

-A single extension instance can have the `onStart(configuration)` / `onStop()` method called multiple times during its lifetime.
+A single extension instance can have the `onStart(parent)` / `onStop()` method called multiple times during its lifetime.
-`onStart(configuration)` and `onStop()` methods are only called for the instance running in the main process.
+`onStart(parent)` and `onStop()` methods are only called for the instance running in the main process.

 Most custom extension are created to only handle a few event IDs.
 You can set the list of event IDs that can be handled by your extension via the `TARGET_EVENTS` instance member.
-The `TARGET_EVENTS` is accessed after `onStart(configuration)`.
+The `TARGET_EVENTS` is accessed after `onStart(parent)`.

 The code for the event handler needs to be placed in a Python file (module) inside the `extension/` folder from the SFTPPlus installation folder.